Woody Allen's film is opening Cannes Film Festival.

 One of the most famous and acclaimed books of lesbianism written by Jane Rule, entitled Desert of the Heart, was adapted to screen in 1985 by Donna Deitch (Director) and Natalie Cooper (Writter).

-a professor getting a divorce.
+We are in the late 50s and a woman arrives in Nevada to settle some matters about her life, she's Vivian Bell, a professor getting a divorce.
 She's unsatisfied with her married life and seems to be empty, unhappy.
 Not only she's unsatisfied with her life but she also feels out of place at the ranch she stays in, despite the pleasant welcoming.
 She meets Cay Rivers, who we realise later has different orientations from the majority of the population, being an open and self assured lesbian, at least from the time was cleary open, and she's the ranchowner's step daughter.
 Vivian finds herseld increasingly drawn to her.

 The emotions start to develop between this two different characters.
 Despite their mutul interests or moments in life, not only Vivian is ten years older than Cay but they have many forces against each other, and compromise seems impossible, Vivian is a college Professor and an aspiring novelist, she's tightly controlled and elegant.
 Cay is a free spirited sculptor, she's bold, doesn't care of what others think of her.